klingo/ESO-LibShifterBox/README.md

 ```

 #### ShifterBox:AddEntryToLeftList
 Adds one additional entry into the left listBox.
-If the key already exists the entry will not be added unless the `overwrite` param is set to `true`
+If the key already exists the entry will not be added unless the `overwrite` param is set to `true`.
 ```lua
 shifterBox:AddEntryToLeftList(key, value, overwrite)
 ```